Pustulose acute generalized exanthematic L27.0

 This section has been translated automatically.

 ESR elevation, CRP elevation, always marked leukocytosis (leukocytes > 10,000-12,000/mm³; sine qua non), marked neutrophilia, usually mild to marked relative lymphopenia, possibly eosinophilia.
-Elevations of transaminases and alk. phosphatase.
+Not obligatory are elevations of transaminases and alk. phosphatase.

 Histology